sayantika21175/Text_To_Image_Using_GAN/README.md

 # Test with any text and get the generated image
   * Input: “this flower is yellow in color with oval shaped petals”
-  * Output:Executed 300 epochs and getting the below image
+  * Output:Executed 300 epochs and getting this image
     ![image](https://github.com/user-attachments/assets/1d9e1770-f62f-4075-a635-a6d1eb54e770)